-On Monday, 21 November 2022, members of the EPFL community (Bachelor’s, Master’s and PhD students, and scientific, academic, administrative and technical staff members) will be asked to complete a survey on mental health and well-being.
+On Monday, 21 November 2022, members of the EPFL community (Bachelor’s, Master’s and PhD students, and scientific, academic, administrative and technical staff members) were asked to complete a survey on mental health and well-being.
 This survey comes under the responsibility of the Task Force Mental Health & Well-Being, which was set up by the Associate Vice Presidency for Student Affairs and Outreach (AVP-SAO), led by Prof. Kathryn Hess Bellwald.

 - Unisanté has been hired to conduct the survey and collect the data on EPFL’s behalf.

-- The findings will complement ongoing thinking by the Task Force Mental Health & Well-Being, which will submit recommendations to the EPFL Direction by the summer of 2023.
+- The findings complement ongoing thinking by the Task Force Mental Health & Well-Being, which will submit recommendations to the EPFL Direction by the summer of 2023.

 - The first actions will be implemented at the start of the 2023/2024 academic year.

 - A few years from now, community members will receive a new questionnaire in order to assess the effectiveness of the measures implemented.